Recent Heat Wave Impacts Drop Rain Spell In Potohar, Capital - UrduPoint

 To a query, he said a system is defined as the winds that have moisture absorbed in it that creates rainfall.

 He informed that the less rainfall in Islamabad a day earlier was mainly due to the Southern winds that blew away the North West system passing by the Capital.
 "If the wind speed has been a little slow then it would cause rainfall in Islamabad.
-This area of Pothohar has local development of vaporous during this season that causes rainfall or generates clouds", he concluded.
+This area of Potohar has local development of vapours during this season that causes rainfall or generates clouds", he concluded.